Manieczki

 Manieczki is a village in the administrative district of Gmina Brodnica, within Śrem County, Greater Poland Voivodeship, in west-central Poland.
-The historic sights of the village are the Chapel of the Nativity of the Virgin Mary, funded by Józef Wybicki, the historic manor house and an 18th-century park.
-On the road to Krzyżanów, there is a mound topped with a pillar with a statue of the Virgin Mary.
-According to tradition, it hides the ashes of the insurgents from 1848 and 1863.

 History

 Manieczki was first mentioned in 1368.
-It was a private village of Polish nobility, administratively located in the Kościan County in the Poznań Voivodeship in the Greater Poland Province.
-T, Manieczki was divided into Manieczki, Gabrianowski, Chaławski, Przylepski, that is, to the local nobility.
+It was a private village of Polish nobility, administratively located in the Kościan County in the Poznań Voivodeship in the Greater Poland Province of the Kingdom of Poland.
+Manieczki was divided into Manieczki, Gabrianowski, Chaławski, Przylepski, that is, to the local nobility.
 On 21 June 1781 the property was sold to Józef Wybicki.
 Many of his literary works were written in Manieczki, and he died in 1822 in a wooden manor, which no longer exists.